RenderKit/openvkl/README.md

                          const float *times);
 ```

-All of the above gradient APIs can be used, regardless of the driver’s
+All of the above gradient APIs can be used, regardless of the device’s
 native SIMD width.

 ## Iterators